CodeYourFuture/syllabus/docs/git/index.md

 If you click on one of the commits, you'll see the changes that happened in it.
 This can be really useful to understand how the repository evolved to how it looks today.
 It can also help us to find out when bugs were introduced!

+### When to commit, push, and make a pull request

+You should commit often!
+Every time you think you've done something you may want to look at again, you should make a commit.

+Let's say you've made a website, and it generally looks about right, but you were thinking of adding some colour, or an animation.
+Before you do that, make a commit, because then if you break some of the CSS by trying to add an animation, you can always undo it.

+Or if you want to try out a few different colours, make a commit for each colour, and then you can easily see what colours you tried out, and compare them.

+If you don't commit, maybe you'll try the perfect colour, then try a different colour, and forget what the previous colour was!
+Disaster!
+But if you commit each thing you try, you can always go back and see what it was!

+Similarly, you don't need to have finished everything before you push - in fact, it can be better to push lots!
+If your computer crashes, or you accidentally delete your files, or you want to work on homework on someone else's computer, you can always get back anything that you've pushed to Github.
+So commit often, and push often!

+You also don't need to have finished all of your homework in order to make a pull request!
+If you've been struggling with one question, you can make a pull request and ask for help (you can even link to it on Slack!).
+Or if you've done most of the homework, but are struggling with a few questions, a volunteer can look at what you've done and help you out - but only if they can see your code!

+Commit often, push often, and make pull requests early!

-You may notice that your commits all have messages like "Update README.md", whereas the ones before you started editing have different messages.
+You may notice that your commits all have messages like "Update file.txt", whereas the ones before you started editing have different messages.

 These messages can be really useful to understand what a change did without having to read the whole thing.
 Let's try out an exercise to help us understand this:

 ### Exercise (10 minutes)

 1. Clone https://github.com/illicitonion/git-log-example TODO: Move this repo into CodeYourFuture.
 TODO: Give instructions for how to clone a second repo (beacuse the screen is different from your first time).
-2. Have a read of the README.md file.
+2. Have a read of the file.txt file.
 See if you can find a problem in the file.
 3. Look through the history in Github Desktop.
 See if you can work out when and why the problem was introduced.
 4. Make a pull request fixing the problem.

+### Exercise (5 minutes)

+Remember earlier we looked at three blog posts?
+They're actually in a repository on Github (TODO: Link).

+Clone the repository and take a look.
+Can you find all of the differences between them now?
+Can you tell which was the finished version?

 ## Commit messages

 If you looked through the history of the Git repository, you may have been able to see where the problem came in just from the commit message, without having to look at the changes that were actually made.
-If the commit messages were all just "Update README.md", that would've been much harder!
+If the commit messages were all just "Update file.txt", that would've been much harder!

 When we make commits in Git, we try to give clear, helpful messages, describing what changed, and why.
 (The why is really important!
 You can always work out _what_ changed by reading the change itself, but it's much harder to work out _why_ if no one wrote it down!)